scala/docs.scala-lang/overviews/parallel-collections/concrete-parallel-collections.md

     scala> 15 to 5 by -2 par
     res1: scala.collection.parallel.immutable.ParRange = ParRange(15, 13, 11, 9, 7, 5)

-Just as sequential ranges have no builder, parallel ranges have no combiners.
+Just as sequential ranges have no builders, parallel ranges have no combiners.
 Mapping the elements of a parallel range produces a parallel vector.
 Sequential ranges and parallel ranges can be converted efficiently one from another using the `seq` and `par` methods.